 In the early days of online retailing, the phrase brick-and-mortar came to mean a retail store with a physical building, as opposed to one that conducts sales entirely online.
-Bricks and mortar, of course, were traditional building materials.
+Brick-and-mortar, of course, were traditional building materials.
 But the term has taken on a less positive connotation in the Internet age, usually meaning "old-fashioned."

 Also called a storefront, brick-and-mortar stores include department stores like Macy's, grocery stores like Kroger, banks, and a variety of other retailers with a physical presence (often in more than one location).
 Most brick-and-mortar stores have both a physical and an online presence, as do a larger number of smaller independents.

 Try It Before They Buy It Showroom

 But delivery fees for online purchases and security concerns are among the factors that drive almost as many shoppers to check out a product online, then visit a brick-and-mortar store to make the sale.
 This poses challenges to retailers who rely on both online sales and physical store sales for the bottom line.

 Several years ago, I was on a panel of experts at a retail convention.
 All of the other members of the panel predicted the doom of brick-and-mortar essentially saying that storefronts would be gone in five years or at least reduced to being pick-up sites for online purchases.
 I was the lone ranger who said stores will always have a place in our society.

 In the fall of 2016, Forrester completed a survey of millennial shoppers and asked them their preference between online and brick-and-mortar.
 62 percent said they still prefer to shop in a physical space versus online.
 Amazingly, the most technologically connected generation in history still wants to shop and buy in a store.
 That's the reality.
 We value relationships.
 We trust people, not online reviews.
-Shoppers have learned that what's posted online is not necessarily true anymore.
-What was once considered fact because it was online is now considered suspect.
+Shoppers have learned that what is posted online is not necessarily true.
+What was once considered fact because it was online is now considered to be questionable.

 Holiday Shopping Season Still Dominates